Dual Credit Eligibility and Testing

 All students must be juniors or seniors (junior status begins in the summer semester after the 10th grade) and be eligible to graduate from high school in the spring of their senior year to meet the criterion.
-Students who attend unaccredited high schools and home schools must have completed enough high school coursework to be equivalent to an individual who is classified as a junior or senior at an accredited high school.
+Students who attend unaccredited high schools and home schools must have completed enough high school coursework, per a high school transcript, to be equivalent to an individual who is classified as a junior or senior at an accredited high school.
 Students not qualified by grade level may be considered for opportunity admissions.

 Required Scores For Admission

-To be admitted to the college, high school students from both accredited and unaccredited high schools will submit transcripts and /or national test scores sheets that meet or exceed the minimum score on at least one of the following eligible tests or an unweighted high school GPA.
+To be admitted to the college, high school students from both accredited and unaccredited high schools will submit transcripts and /or national test scores sheets that meet or exceed the minimum score on any one of the following eligible tests or an unweighted high school GPA.

 |National ACT||19 composite|

 1 The National ACT or SAT can be repeated without consequence.
 One on-campus ACT per year (from November 1 to October 31) is valid for concurrently enrolled high school students’ admission and course placement.

 2 All sophomores (upcoming juniors) may be admitted using any admission score or an unweighted GPA from a 3-semester high school transcript.
 All juniors (upcoming seniors) may be admitted using any admission score or an unweighted GPA from a 5-semester high school transcript.

 On-campus ACT testing is available to students who test below the minimum score for admission.

 Required Admission Documents

 - Current unofficial high school transcript (all students)